kaytaffer/DH2642-interaktionsprog-recherche/README.md

 ### presenter

-`gamePresenter.js` - Wrapper for other sub-components and implements a third party component countdown timer `zeroPad`.
+`gamePresenter.js` - Wrapper for other sub-components and implements a third party component countdown timer `Countdown`.

 `scoreBoardPresenter.js` - Passes props to `scoreBoardView.js`